 A splint (a piece of rigid material used to provide support to a joint or bone) can also be useful if you need to rest a painful joint.
 Your physiotherapist can provide you with a splint and give you advice on how to use it correctly.

-Surgery for osteoarthritis is only needed in a small number of cases where other treatments haven't been effective or where one of your joints is severely damaged.
+Surgery for osteoarthritis is only needed in a small number of cases where other treatments haven't been effective or where your daily life is seriously affected.

 If you need surgery for osteoarthritis, your GP will refer you to an orthopaedic surgeon.
 Having surgery for osteoarthritis may greatly improve your symptoms, mobility and quality of life.

-However, surgery can't be guaranteed to get rid of your symptoms altogether, and you may still experience pain and stiffness from your condition.
+However, surgery cannot be guaranteed to get rid of your symptoms altogether, and you may still experience pain and stiffness from your condition.

-Joint replacement therapy, also known as an arthroplasty, is most commonly carried out to replace hip and knee joints.
+Joint replacement, also known as an arthroplasty, is most commonly done to replace hip and knee joints.

 During an arthroplasty, your surgeon will remove your affected joint and replace it with an artificial joint (prosthesis) made of special plastics and metal.
 An artificial joint can last for up to 20 years, although it may eventually need to be replaced.